 How to claim: https://www.gov.uk/carers-credit

-If you receive the Guarantee Credit top-up for Pension Credit, you could be eligible for the Warm Home Discount Scheme.
+If you receive the Guarantee Credit top-up for Pension Credit, or are on a low income and have high energy costs, you could be eligible for the Warm Home Discount Scheme.

 How to claim: https://www.gov.uk/the-warm-home-discount-scheme